 Discrete products are made out of a number of parts, each with its own price implications.
-The BOM management module in Siemens Teamcenter and Dassault Enovia help you go beyond order quantities and unit costs, factoring in different sub assemblies and a range of BOM hierarchies.
+The BOM management modules in Siemens Teamcenter and Dassault Enovia enable you to go beyond order quantities and unit costs, factoring in different sub-assemblies and a range of BOM hierarchies.
 This lets you discover and rationalize cost centers with a high level of granularity.

 While Aras Innovator, Arena Solutions, and Oracle PLM do feature built-in, hierarchical BOM management, their capabilities are not as comprehensive.
-Siemens and Dassault shine through in terms of cross domain BOM management.
+Siemens and Dassault shine through in terms of cross-domain BOM management.
 Both of these solutions let you break down costs in terms of different functional domains.
-This means you can monitor just engineering costs, or just sub-assembly costs, giving you finer grained control.
+This means you can monitor just engineering costs, or just sub-assembly costs, resulting in finer-tuned controls.

 Arena Solutions and Aras also feature change management capabilities.
 However, Arena’s CM module focuses on Engineering and Aras places greater emphasis on collaborative change, which might not be useful if you have approval processes and channels in place.
 Relative to Enovia and Teamcenter, change management capabilities are a bit more niche and less feature-complete.

-By tightly integrating with your process flow, change management, and BOM management capabilities, both these PDM solutions ensure that process owners at every step of the life cycle have access to the right product data and the ability to update the changes that are made at any point in the product lifecycle.
+These two PDM solutions can tightly integrate with your processes, change management, and BOM management capabilities.
+This enables you to ensure that process owners at every step of a project have access to the right product data and the ability to update the changes that are made at any point in the product lifecycle.

-You are likely using a wide range of software solutions at different stages of the product life cycle.
-This makes integration capabilities a critical factor when deciding on the right PLM solution.
+You are likely using a wide range of software solutions at different stages of the product lifecycle.
+This highlights integration capabilities as a critical factor when deciding on the right PLM solution.
 When your business systems are united, this provides a complete picture of the various stages, changes, and generated data that results from processes and operations.